-He was the chief in the 1857 war against the British rule.
+He was the chief in the 1857 war against British rule.
 He motivated the Indian public and youth to fight against the British.

 Tatya Tope, his commander, led the war and created panic in the minds of the British.
-Rani Laxmibai was his childhood friend and had fraternal relationship with him.
+Rani Laxmibai was his childhood friend and had a fraternal relationship with him.

 Both of them fought against the British and also motivated the Indian army to fight against the British.
-Though they were defeated in this war, they are recognized as great patriots in the Indian history.
+Though they were defeated in this war, they are recognized as great patriots in Indian history.